PhD in Data Science

 The PhD degree will be awarded to candidates following a successful defense and the electronic submission of the final version of the dissertation to the University’s Dissertation Office.

-Our PhD students have a a minimum requirement of 2 teaching assignments for Primary funding over their course of their degrees.
-Depending on their subfield/research area, a student may be required to hold up to 3 quarters of teaching each year over the course of their degree program to satisfy Primary funding requirements.
-No student will be required to teach more than 3 times each academic year for Primary funding.
-Students who are required to hold more than 3 teaching assignments in an academic year will receive additional compensation above their Primary funding amount.
+PhD in Data Science students have a a minimum requirement of 2 teaching assignments over the course of their degree completion.
+Depending on their subfield/research area, a student may hold up to 3 quarters of teaching each year; no student will be required to teach more than 3 times each academic year.
+Students who hold more than 3 teaching assignments in an academic year will receive additional compensation above their primary funding amount.